Peak Heart & Vascular

 Vascular disease, peripheral artery disease (PAD), and other conditions that cause blockages in your circulation can lead to a serious infection in your feet and hands.
 When these infections fail to heal, the only option in the past has been amputation.
-The skilled team at Peak Heart & Vascular in Surprise, Avondale and Flagstaff, Arizona, offers patients an option in limb salvage.
+The skilled team at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona, offers patients an option in limb salvage.
 Instead of major amputation, the doctors make efforts to revascularize a limb and restore tissue health.
-To learn more about limb salvage, call the office or book online.
+To learn more about limb salvage, call the offices or book online.

 Peripheral artery disease or PAD occurs when cholesterol and other fats form plaques that limit or block blood flow through arteries.
 The disease can technically happen in any artery, but most often affects the legs.